oracle-livelabs/pts/orcl-dbcs-19c/scaling-up/scaling-up.md

 This lab assumes you have:
 * Provisioned Oracle Base Database Service

-## Task 1: Change Shape for More CPUs
+## Task 1: Change shape for More CPUs

 Please take a moment to watch the video below, and then afterwards, follow the steps shown.